jara001/f1tenth-rules/rules.md

 1. The Head-to-Head race is a race with two cars on the track at the same time.

-2. The racetrack has the same layout as in the training and qualification sessions.
+2. The racetrack has the same layout as in the Time Trial.

 3. The algorithms must not intentionally hinder the opponent or perform any damage to it.
 Specifically, manoeuvres such as deliberate crowding of a car beyond the edge of the track or any other abnormal change of direction are strictly prohibited.
 The referees will have the final say in whether a driver is in violation of the rule.

 4. The head-to-head race will be organized as a single-elimination knockout tournament with brackets seeded by results of the qualification.
 For example, with 8 teams, the bracket of the first round will be (#1 vs. #8, #2 vs. #7, #3 vs. #6, and #4 vs. #5).

 5. Before the start of **each** head-to-head race, **both** teams will be tested for obstacle avoidance and are required to use the same code for the race.
-Any violations to this rule could result in disqualification of the violating team (up to the organizers).
+Any violations to this rule could result in disqualification of the violating team (determined by the organizers).

 6. One head-to-head race consists of two teams racing against each other.
 One race has a dedicated timeslot of around 10 minutes.
 If one team is not showing up in these 10 minutes and let their car race, the other team won.
 If at some point along the race a car is not able to drive anymore (e.g. hardware issue, software not running etc.) and the teams are not able to restart the car withing the 10 minutes, the other team wins the race.
 No time extensions are given and after the 10 minutes we move on to the next time slot and the next team.